Tutorial: Building geometries with PINA DomainInterface

 plot_scatter(ax, pts_heart, "Heart Domain")

-We have made a very simple tutorial on how to build custom geometries and use domain operation to compose base geometries.
-Now you can play around with different geometries and build your own!
+We have walked through a simple tutorial on how to build custom geometries and use domain operations to compose base geometries.
+Now you can experiment with different geometries and create your own!